IBM-Blockchain-Archive/marbles/README.md

 Start the tutorials below to have your own marbles blockchain demo!

 ## Tutorial / Documentation
 - Looking for chaincode documentation?
-Check out the [learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode) repo - **start here!**
+	- Check out the [learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode) repo
 - [Tutorial for Marbles](/docs/tutorial_start_here.md)
+	- covers how to set it up and how to use it

 ***